-Works constructed out of papier-mache do not fill the spaces of galleries and museums.
-It is not taken as seriously as ceramics, glass, pottery and clay for example and in monetary value.
-Yet, when a varnish is applied in the final stages the forms holds up quite well over time.
-In the past the papier-mâché medium served a more practical function.
+Works constructed out of papier-mâché do not fill the spaces of galleries and museums.
+It is not taken as seriously by collectors as ceramics, glass, pottery and clay for example and in monetary value.
+Yet when a varnish is applied in the final stages the forms hold up quite well over time.
+In the past the medium served a more practical function.
 It was used in the construction of army helmets by the Chinese to fight in battles and to build furniture by the Europeans.
-Ceremonial masks too had a practical application.
+Ceremonial masks too had a practical application in its day.